 by Texas Homesteader

-I’ve tried on numerous occasions to grow oregano but for some reason never successfully.
-This year I planted an oregano plant as proof of the eternal optimist that I am.
-Surprisingly the oregano is flourishing!
+So I planted another oregano plant as proof of the eternal optimist that I am.
+Surprisingly the oregano was flourishing!

-Italian seasonings are one of my favorites.
-So I’m always using a mixture of some kind in my cooking.
+Italian seasonings are some of my favorites.
+So I’m always using a mixture of italian herbs of some kind in my cooking.
 Because I’m so

-cheap thrifty, wherever possible I like to grow and preserve my own.
-So now I want to preserve this surprising oregano harvest.
+Wherever possible I like to grow and preserve my own herbs.
+So now that it’s actually growing, I want to preserve this surprising oregano harvest.

-I brought the cuttings inside and washed them in a colander.
-Then I laid them on a towel to air dry.
-When they were dry I moved them to a large platter to finish drying.
-I’ll fluff the oregano several times each day until it’s completely dry, probably about 1.5 to 2 weeks.
+When they were dry I moved them to a large cookie sheet to finish drying.
+I’ll fluff the oregano several times each day until it’s completely dry.

 Preserving The Harvest Posts